 - Follow the advice of local authorities

-- Make sure your vaccinations are up to date: A measles outbreak occurred in August 2019 in Auckland, New Zealand
+- Make sure to have vaccinations that are up to date: A measles outbreak occurred in August 2019 in Auckland, New Zealand

 - Get the right travel insurance

-- Secure your passport in a safe, waterproof location or carry it on you
+- Secure the passport in a safe, waterproof location or carry it

 - Contact friends and family, or your country’s embassy so they know if you need help